This easy vegan tofu scramble is the perfect scrambled eggs substitute! Pair with a side of breakfast hash and vegan bacon for a complete meal.

 - 1 red bell pepper, diced

-- 2 tbsp nutritional yeast (more to taste)
+- 2 tablespoon nutritional yeast (more to taste)

-- 1 tbsp oil (or use more vegan butter)
+- 1 tablespoon oil (or use more vegan butter)

 - Drain tofu well.
 This usually takes about an hour, can do overnight so ready in the morning.To drain tofu: Use a tofu press or wrap the tofu block in a kitchen towel, place on a place and then rest a heavy bottom pot or cast iron skillet on top to remove excess water.